davidep1/Bezier-Geometric-Properties/README.md

 # Bezier-Geometric-Properties

 *This repository contains the official open-source MATLAB implementation accompanying the research paper:*
-> **Davide Pellecchia, Luciano Rosati, Francesco Marmo (2026).
+> **Davide Pellecchia, Francesco Marmo, Luciano Rosati (2026).
 "Evaluation of high-order moments for plane and solid closed domains bounded by arbitrary-degree Bézier curves and surfaces".** *(Currently under review)*

 ---